jberryman/thread-scheduling-experiments/README.md

 Nothing to see here I think.
 Scheduling  and migration of threads all look normal here for different combinations of context switch interval (-C)  and capabilities (-N)

+### cooperative_blocking.hs

+Nothing to see here I think.
+I wanted to make sure that socket communication was cooperative, so that recv could yield right away  without relying on the context switch interval (This is the case, since it's backed by threadWaitRead)